andrea-consortium/Public/Examples/API Management/Data upload client/README.md

 3. HTML (+bootstrap)

 ## Configure
 To configure the API edit the config.json file.
-It's structure is simple and requires the API Key (Tenant Key) in the form of a uuid to be preconfigured.
-A anDREa admin can generate such a key for you.
+Its structure is simple and requires the API Key (Tenant Key) in the form of a uuid to be preconfigured.
+An anDREa admin can generate such a key for you.
 Optionally, you can preconfigure one or more workspaces with corresponding API key in the config file, this can be usefull for demoing.
+As the demo project relies on a storage account to demonstrate a local repository, storage account details need to be added here too.

 ## How to run
 First install the requirements.txt, i.e.